Best practices for creating a Team or Office Group within the Bedrock Manufacturing Office 365 instance.

 - group guidance should be provided to prevent information not suitable for outside parties from being shared within the Group.

 - and you would like to use the Teams functionality, create the Group as an Office Group through Outlook or Outlook Web first.
+Then, you can create a Team from the Office Group.
 This will allow you to add external users to the Team without having to submit a support ticket with Service Desk.

 - Establish conventions.